-Challenging complex behaviours are a common problem for those living with dementia.
+Complex behaviours are a common problem for those living with mental health disorders and dementia.

 Complex behaviours can lower quality of life, increase caregiver stress and add to the risk of being admitted to hospital.